INDIVIDUAL · $149: LICENSED TO A PERSON. RESEARCH, REPORTING, CLIENT AND PUBLISHED WORK, PERSONAL TOOLS.

 ▪THE DELIVERABLE

-2,493 claims with propositions, verbatim quotes, dates, sources, timestamps, URLs and stable IDs, ships as CSV and JSONL, ready for analysts, agents, and RAG pipelines.
+3,883 claims with propositions, verbatim quotes, dates, sources, timestamps, topic labels, URLs and stable IDs, ships as CSV and JSONL with its data dictionary, datasheet, errata, codebook, label-quality disclosure, audit report, and a browsable record book with per-source citation pages, ready for analysts, agents, and RAG pipelines.